andis-sprinkis/snippet/sh_pacman_yay_search_installed_pkg.md

-# Query and inspect local packages with pacman or yay (AUR helper)
+# Query and inspect the installed packages with pacman or yay (AUR helper)

 List installed packages and versions: